JasonShi31545/MMEncryptor/README.md

 You will need the SSL (or OpenSSL) libraries, the GMP libraries, the Crypto++ libraries as dependencies.

 Its better to statically compile the Crypto++ library from source to prevent any problems with staitc links.
-(See More in: [./CRYPTOPP.md](this document))
+(See More in: <a href="./CRYPTOPP.md">this document</a>)

 #### Windows Binary from Linux